Engee documentation

 input_string = "text" # @param {type:"string"}

-slider is a representation of a slider (slider) with selection of values from a specified range.
-Selection of value from the range is realised by moving the slider along the scale.
+A slider is a representation of a slider with a selection of values from a given range.
+The selection of a value from the range is realized by moving the slider on the scale.

 slider_integer = 2 # @param {type:"slider", min:1, max:5, step:1}

-• slider_number is a slider type that allows you to select values, including fractional numbers, within a given range.
+• 'slider_number' is a type of slider that allows you to select values, including fractional numbers, in a given range.

 slider_number = 0.0346734 # @param {type:"slider", min:-1, max:1, step:0.00000001}

-markdown is a Markdown language markup representation for implementing code masks.
+'markdown` is a Markdown markup representation for implementing code masks.

 • Tables